jansmolders86/mediacenterjs-spotify/README.md

 mediacenterjs-spotify-app
 =========================

-An app for mediacenterjs enabeling you to play spotify tracks
+An app for mediacenterjs enabeling you to play spotify tracks.

+version 0.0.1- Basic Spotify playback is working now.
+You can add your credentials in the settings menu and tracks will play directly through the speakers.
+  Playback controls and song information will be implemented later.

 Unzip contents of this Gitrepo in the root of MediacenterJS.